duy07t1k23cht/notebook/docs/blog/posts/interview/soft-skills-eval.md

         - Mention the importance of being specific and constructive.
         - Highlight the positive outcome or improvement resulting from the feedback.
     !!! quote "Example Answer"
         I once had to give negative feedback to a colleague whose code quality was affecting the project.
-I approached them privately, focusing on specific issues rather than making it personal.
+I approached them privately and focused on specific issues rather than making it personal.
 I suggested some best practices and offered to help them improve.
-They appreciated the feedback, and over time, their work improved significantly, benefiting the whole team.
+They appreciated the feedback, and over time, their work improved significantly, benefiting the entire team.

 ??? question "When you disagree with a coworker, how do you handle it?"
     !!! tip